anonymousssubmissions/ICML2023Submission/README.md

-# Code for the ICML 2023 submission - 'FPDM: A Fast Pre-training Technique using Document-Level Metadata'
+# Code for the ICML 2023 submission - 'FPDM: Domain-Specific Fast Pre-training Technique using Document-Level Metadata'

 ## Required dependencies